Fathom allows you to import divisions to further analyse and report on the performance of different areas of your business.

 Any company data that has not been allocated to a division will be shown as 'Unclassified'.

-This can occur if you have more than 20 divisions.
-Since Fathom only allows you to bring in 20 divisions at maximum, the rest of the data for the company will be unclassified.
+This can occur if you have imported a company that has more divisions than the above limits.
+Since Fathom only allows you to bring in 60 (Xero/QBO) or 20 (MYOB) divisions at maximum, the rest of the data for the company will be considered 'unclassified'.